Activists, U.N. celebrate pope's call to arms on climate change

 "Climate change is no longer just a scientific issue; it is increasingly a moral and ethical one," said Yolanda Kakabadse, president of the WWF international conservation group.

-"It affects the lives, livelihoods and rights of everyone, especially the poor, marginalised and most vulnerable communities."
+"It affects the lives, livelihoods and rights of everyone, especially the poor, marginalized and most vulnerable communities."

 Christiana Figueres, head of the Bonn-based U.N.
 Climate Change Secretariat, said the encyclical importantly provided a powerful impetus to governments to agree a strong pact when they meet in Paris from Nov.
 30 to Dec.
 11.

-"This clarion call should guide the world towards a strong and durable universal climate agreement in Paris at the end of this year," Figueres said in a statement.
+"This clarion call should guide the world toward a strong and durable universal climate agreement in Paris at the end of this year," Figueres said in a statement.

 "The Vatican has evaluated the scientific evidence for climate change and decided that the world must act to avoid the devastation of our life supporting ecosystem," said Mark Maslin, professor of climatology at University College London.

-"When theological, political and scientific leaders all call for rapid decarbonisation of our global economy it must be time we finally listen and create a binding international climate change agreement.”
+"When theological, political and scientific leaders all call for rapid decarbonization of our global economy it must be time we finally listen and create a binding international climate change agreement.”

 Neil Thorns, Director of Advocacy at the British Catholic aid agency CAFOD, said the document was carefully timed for maximum impact ahead of the Paris conference.